dmaksimov/docs/advanced/app/standalone.md

-# Installing the Directus Application
+# Standalone Application

+> Our decoupled architecture allows you to install just the Directus Application, without the API.
+This is useful if you want one App to manage multiple APIs.

 ## Requirements